Tudat/tudat/tutorials/tudatFeatures/otherLibraries/inputOutput.rst

 File-readers
 ************
-If neeeded, you can use this functionality as a starting point to create your own file-reader for your specific file type.
+If needed, you can use this functionality as a starting point to create your own file-reader for your specific file type.
 If you run into issues when doing so, please contact the Tudat support team.
 However, there is a dedicated file-reader available in the Tudat library:

 :literal:`readMatrixFromFile` (Tudat)
     This function can be used to read a simple text file with separated numbers.
 The documentation includes the options for a separator and the character used to skip a line (e.g. a comment-line).
 Note that the new-line character (\n) is reserved to split the lines of the matrix.